cakephp/docs/en/development/routing.rst

 ------------------------------------------------

-When creating routes you might want to restrict certain URL's based on specific request/enviroment settings.
-A good example of this is :doc:`development/rest` routing.
+When creating routes you might want to restrict certain URL's based on specific request/environment settings.
+A good example of this is :doc:`rest` routing.
 You can specify additional conditions in the ``$defaults`` argument for :php:meth:`Router::connect()`.
 By default CakePHP exposes 3 environment conditions, but you can add more using :ref:`custom-route-classes`.
 The built-in